Hydro-Man: Film

 A member of the Elementals inspired by Hydro-Man appears in Spider-Man: Far From Home.
 On his take on the character, director Jon Watts states, "There's so many Spider-Man villains from the rogues gallery that I wanted to dig a little bit deeper than what anyone might be expecting... villains like Hydro-Man and Molten Man, who may not be on the highest list.
 But that opened up such amazing visual possibilities and poses really dangerous challenges for Spider-Man".
 Identified as the Water Elemental, it emerges from Venice's canals, where Peter Parker and Mysterio defeat it.
-It is later revealed that all of the Elementals were illusions created by Mysterio and his fellow ex-Stark Industries employees to obtain Tony Stark's technology and fraudulently establish Mysterio as a superhero.
+It is later revealed that the Elementals were illusions created by Mysterio and his fellow ex-Stark Industries employees to obtain Tony Stark's technology and fraudulently establish Mysterio as a superhero.
 Separately, Flash Thompson refers to a BuzzFeed article about "a sailor named Morris Bench who was exposed to an experimental underwater generator and got hydro powers".